 - 2 to 3 lbs boneless skinless chicken breasts

-- 2 tbsp lemon juice (juice of 1/2 lemon, or substitute balsamic vinegar)
+- 2 tablespoon lemon juice (juice of ½ lemon, or substitute balsamic vinegar)

 1. Brinerate the chicken: Whisk the brinerade ingredients in a small bowl until well combined.

 *I use a 2 cup pyrex measuring cup for my bowl, and I whisk with a fork.

 Put the chicken breasts in a medium bowl, and pour the brinerade over them, reserving roughly 2 tablespoon of the brinerade for later.
 Toss the chicken to evenly cover with the marinade, and toss once or twice while the grill preheats.